Hypersonic effect: Contrary evidence

 Researches from NHK laboratory have attempted carefully but unsuccessfully to reproduce Oohashi's results.

-480 man-hours of listening tests conducted at the London AES convention in 1980 by Laurie Finchman of KEF concluded that subjects could not distinguish a 20 kHz band limited version of a test signal from the original played back on equipment capable of reproducing sound up to 40 kHz.
+480 man-hours of listening tests conducted at the London AES convention in 1980 by Laurie Finchman of KEF concluded that subjects could not distinguish a 20 kHz band-limited version of a test signal from the original played back on equipment capable of reproducing sound up to 40 kHz.

-System non-linearities (present to varying degrees in all audio reproduction electronics, loudspeakers, etc.) are known to produce lower-frequency intermodulation products when the system is stimulated with high frequency signals.
+System non-linearities (present to varying degrees in all audio reproduction electronics, loudspeakers, etc.) are known to produce lower-frequency intermodulation products when the system is stimulated with high-frequency signals.
 It is suggested that this mechanism could produce signals in the audible range that allow listeners to distinguish the signals.
 Artifacts like this are a common problem with PC-based hearing self-tests, for instance.

 In September 2007, two members of the Boston Audio Society and the Audio Engineering Society published their study in which about half of the 554 double-blind ABX test listening trials made by 60 respondents showed the correct identification of high-resolution or CD-standard sampling rate.
 The results were no better than flipping a coin, producing 274 correct identifications (49.5% success), and it would have required at least 301 correct identifications given 554 trials (a modest 54.3% success rate) to exceed a 95% statistical confidence of audible difference, which will happen about once in twenty such tests by chance alone.

 Counter-contrary evidence

-Criticism of Oohashi's studies has been directed primarily at the conclusions regarding listener's preferences the test material; there has been little criticism aimed at the physiological aspect of the studies.
+Criticism of Oohashi's studies has been directed primarily at the conclusions regarding listeners' preferences and the test material; there has been little criticism aimed at the physiological aspect of the studies.